flybywiresim/website/src/posts/development_notam-2021-06-20.md

 ### Hydraulic Implementation

-Last hydraulic update connected the brakes to the FS2020 physics, and will now only stop the plane if hydraulic pressure is available.
-Still, the default autobrake system was still there and could bypass our implementation.
-Thus, current priority is on a custom auto brake system, aiming to match all the conditions and dynamic deceleration targets of the real A320 Neo.
+The last hydraulics update connected the brakes to MSFS physics engine, so the brakes will now only stop the plane if there is hydraulic pressure.
+However, the A32NX still uses the default autobrake system, which can bypass our implementation.
+Thus, our current priority is to develop a custom autobrake system to match all the conditions and dynamic deceleration targets of the real A320neo.

-There are so many other hydraulic topics to implement that we can’t have an exhaustive list, but some of the next steps will be:
+There are so many aspects of the hydraulic system to implement that we can’t cover them all here, but some of the next steps are:

-- Tuning of brake forces to match real plane performances
+- Tuning brake forces to match real plane performance figures
-- Modeling of the blue hydraulic/electric emergency generator
+- Modelling the blue hydraulic/electric emergency generator
-- Accurate RAT modeling
+- Modelling the RAT accurately
-- Physical model of the PTU
+- Creating a physical model of the PTU
-- All actuators modeled and connected one by one
+- Connecting and modelling all actuators one by one

 ---